alexsaadfalcon/alexsaadfalcon.github.io/README.md

-# Alex Saad-Falcon's Website Based on Martin Saveski's Website
+# Alex Saad-Falcon's Website Based on Martin Saveski's Template

 ## Updates guide
 Change one of the files in `_data`, unless you are changing the look of the website.